lcdb/lcdb-wf/docs/tests.rst

 .. code-block:: bash

-   conda create -p ./env --file requirements-non-r.txt
+   mamba env create -p ./env --file env.yml

 .. code-block:: bash

-   conda create -p ./env-r --file requirements-r.txt
+   mamba env create -p ./env-r --file env-r.yml

 We **highly recommend** using conda for isolating projects and for analysis reproducibility.
 If you are unfamiliar with conda, we provide a more detailed look